zio/zio-json/README.md

 }
 ```

-Similarly, we can reuse an existing `json.JsonEncoder`
+Similarly, we can reuse an existing `JsonEncoder`

 ```scala
 trait JsonEncoder[-A] {